geoman-io/leaflet-geoman/README.md

 });
 ```

-You can ignore shapes when you add an array with the shape names to the second object with `ignoreShapes`:
+If you want to exclude shapes from receiving these path options, use the second parameter like this:
 ```javascript
 map.pm.setPathOptions({
       color: 'orange',